ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 ## Changelog

+### next version

+-   Update `zwave-js` to v1.6.0.
+For the full list of changes, see [here](https://github.com/AlCalzone/node-zwave-js/blob/master/CHANGELOG.md#160-2019-10-23)
+-   improve value/metadata logging and change loglevel to debug
+-   use unit from value metadata
+-   use translated property keys to name states

 ### 0.1.3

--   (AlCalzone) Update `zwave-js` dependency.
+-   Update `zwave-js` dependency.
 Notable improvements include:
     -   Support for `Time` and `Time Parameters` CCs.
 This automatically sets the correct time on supporting nodes.
     -   Support for `Battery` CC v2
     -   Cleanup of CC values
--   (AlCalzone) Update misc. dependencies
+-   Update misc. dependencies

 ### 0.1.2

--   (AlCalzone) Several bugfixes and working admin menu
+-   Several bugfixes and working admin menu

 ### 0.0.1

--   (AlCalzone) initial release
+-   initial release

 ## License